n6ai/minze/docs/api/index.md

 ### eventListeners

 Dynamically creates event listeners, either on/inside the component or on the `window` object. `eventListeners` should be an array containing one or more tuples.
-In JavaScript tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.
+In JavaScript, tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.

-Every tuple takes exacltly 3 values.
+Every tuple takes exactly 3 values.

 Tuple structure: [`eventTarget`, `eventName`, `callback`]

 1. **eventTarget:** where the event listener should be attached to.
 Can be a valid CSS selector (for elements inside the `html` property), `this` (The component itself) or `window`.
 2. **eventName:** the name of the event to listen to.
-3. **callback:** a callback function which runs when the eventName is matched.
+3. **callback:** a callback function that runs when the eventName is matched.

 ::: warning
-Web components are ment to be encapsulated HTML elements, it's a bad idea to create event listeners inside the component and attach them all over the place.
+Web components are meant to be encapsulated HTML elements, it's a bad idea to create event listeners inside the component and attach them all over the place.
 That's why the targets outside of the component are intentionally limited to the `window` object, to prevent `event-listener-pollution`.
 :::

 ::: danger